woywoy123/AnalysisG/docs/source/io/uproot.rst

         If the input is a dictionary, then the keys can be interpreted as being directories, with values being either lists of ROOT files to read, or single ROOT file strings.

         :param Union[str, Dict, List] input: The input samples to use.

+    :ivar int Verbose: Changes the verbosity of the key scannig and sample detection.
+    :ivar int StepSize: Changes the cache step size within **uproot**.
+    :ivar int Threads: Sets the number of threads to utilize during the scanning process.
+    :ivar list Trees: Trees to retrieve from the ROOT sample.
+    :ivar list Branches: Branches to retrieve and match for the given trees.
+    :ivar list Leaves: Leaves to retrieve and match for the given trees and branches.
+    :ivar dict Files:
+    :ivar bool EnablePyAMI: Enable or disable MetaData.